-(A) Electronic Recordings

-- (1) Non-Parties and Attorneys Not of Record.
-Any non-party or attorney who is not listed on the Clerk's docketing system as an attorney of record may request and obtain a digital recording of a judicial proceeding recorded by CRS, except for proceedings held under the Rules of Juvenile Procedure, Baker Act proceedings, or any other exempt proceeding that shall not be provided to non-parties without an order of the presiding judge.
-The request will be treated as a request for public records in accordance with the Florida Rules of Judicial Administration and any applicable local administrative order.
-A review of the electronic recording is required to ensure the redaction of any confidential material found therein. - (2) Parties and Attorneys of Record.
-Attorneys of record and parties to a case, including self-represented litigants, seeking to obtain a digital recording of a judicial proceeding electronically recorded by CRS must execute an acknowledgement that states confidential information may be contained on the recording, further dissemination of confidential information contained in the recording is prohibited, and violation of the prohibition against the dissemination may subject the requestor to an action for contempt of court.
+- (A) Electronic Recordings - (1)Non-Parties and Attorneys Not of Record.
+Any non-party or attorney who is not listed on the Clerk's docketing system as an attorney of record may request and obtain a digital recording of a judicial proceeding recorded by CRS, except for those proceedings that are exempt from public access, which shall not be provided to non-parties without an order of the presiding judge.
+The request will be treated as one for judicial branch records in accordance with the Florida Rules of General Practice and Judicial Administration and any applicable local administrative order.
+A review of the electronic recording is required to ensure the redaction of any confidential material found therein.